 The regular season, All-Star Game and postseason

 Until last year, there were 162 games in an MLB season.
-The plan is for that to be true again in 2021, with the league sticking to its previously released schedule, which runs from April 1 through October 3.
-Unlike during the abbreviated 2020 campaign, clubs will not be limited to playing opponents from the same region (West, Central, East).
+That will be true once again in 2021, with the league sticking to its previously released schedule, which runs from April 1 through October 3.
+Unlike during the abbreviated 2020 campaign, clubs are not limited to playing opponents from the same region (West, Central, East).

-Each of the 30 teams has announced its plans regarding attendance for early-season games, something that depends on local policies and team rules.
-On Opening Day, for example, there was a crowd of 10,850 at Yankee Stadium to see the Yankees face the Blue Jays, and a crowd of 20,570 at Coors Field to see the Rockies take on the defending-champion Dodgers.
-Stay tuned to MLB.com and each club’s site for more details, as policies continue to evolve throughout the year.
+Each of the 30 teams is announcing plans regarding attendance as the season progresses, something that depends on evolving local policies and restrictions.
+Therefore, some markets are able to have higher capacities than others.
+Stay tuned to MLB.com and each club’s site for more details, as policies continue to change throughout the year.

 The 2021 All-Star Game remains scheduled for July 13.
 However, MLB announced on April 2 that it is relocating the game from Atlanta's Truist Park.
-The same goes for the MLB Draft, which is scheduled to be a part of the All-Star festivities for the first time.
-A new host city has yet to be announced.
+Instead, it will be held at Denver's Coors Field for the first time since 1998.
+Also of note is that the MLB Draft is scheduled to be a part of the All-Star festivities for the first time.
+Information regarding All-Star Week in Denver, including tickets, can be found here.

 The 2021 postseason schedule is not yet official.
 While the playoffs were expanded from 10 to 16 teams for 2020, that agreement was for one year only.
 The league and the players' union did not reach a new agreement regarding expanded playoffs for this year.
 In the absence of such a pact, the playoffs will once again feature five-team fields in both the AL and NL and begin with win-or-go-home Wild Card Games in both leagues.